Closed primary

 Gatekeepers

-Straight-ticket voting voting for candidates all of the same party
+Split-ticket voting voting for candidates from more than one party in the same election

 Hyperpluralism democracy seen as a system of many groups pulling government in many directions at the same time,